Overview of the euro short-term rate (€STR)

 The ECB does not charge for the €STR or license its use.

 Summary information on errors larger than 0.1 basis points that are detected after the standard publication and do not meet the republication criteria can be found on the €STR Transparency on errors page.
 This information on errors is updated on a quarterly basis.

-If, exceptionally, the ECB does not publish the €STR by 09:00 CET, the rate of the previous TARGET2 business day applies (modified as described in the €STR methodology and policies if a change in policy rates occurred on that day).
+If, exceptionally, the ECB does not publish the €STR by 09:00 CET through any of the three official publication channels listed above, the rate of the previous TARGET2 business day applies (modified as described in section 6.2 of the €STR methodology and policies if a change in policy rates occurred on that day).

 How is the €STR calculated?

 The €STR is based entirely on daily confidential statistical information relating to money market transactions collected in compliance with the Money Market Statistical Reporting (MMSR) Regulation.